myxor/ha-bitstampnet/README.md

 Home-Assistant sensor for fetching crypto currency data from [bitstamp.net](https://bitstamp.net).

-## Get it running 🍕
+## Get it installed 🍕

+1. Install Python dependency `BitstampClient` (if not already installed).
+You can do this by running `pip install BitstampClient==2.2.8` or `docker exec homeassistant pip install BitstampClient==2.2.8` depending wether you are running home-assistant in docker or not.

 ### Method 1: Using HACS

-If you are using the [HACS (Home Assistant Community Store)](https://hacs.xyz/) you can just add the link to this github repo as a new custom repository in the settings menu and install bitstamp.net via the store UI.
+If you are using the [HACS (Home Assistant Community Store)](https://hacs.xyz/):

+1. Add the link to this github repo as a new custom repository in the settings menu
+2. Install bitstamp.net integration via the store UI

 ### Method 2: Manually

 1. checkout this repository
 2. copy the content of the  `custom_components/bitstampnet` folder into `config/custom_components/bitstampnet` folder in your home-assistant instance (you may have to create that folder)
 3. configure the desired sensors in your `configuration.yaml` file

+## Get it running inside home-assistant

 ### Example configuration entries: